IndicParam: Benchmark to evaluate LLMs on low-resource Indic Languages

 \benchmark\ is a high-quality QA benchmark consisting of 13,207 questions that evaluates language understanding and general knowledge of multilingual LLMs in 11 Indic languages.
 These languages are spoken by approximately 280 million people across the Indian subcontinent, of whom 10 languages are recognized as scheduled languages in the Indian Constitution.
 Rajasthani, though not a scheduled language, is spoken by roughly 25 million people.
 We also include a QA set of code-mixed version of Sanskrit where questions include a mix of English and Sanskrit.

 The language-wise distribution of questions is shown in Table \ref{tab:stats}.
-The questions are collected from UGC-NET\footnote{\url{https://ugcnet.nta.ac.in}} which is a nationwide examination administered by a government agency to determine eligibility for PhD admission and for appointment to teaching positions in Indian universities and colleges.
+The questions are collected from UGC-NET\footnote{\url{https://ugcnet.nta.ac.in}}, which is a nationwide examination administered by a government agency to determine eligibility for PhD admission and appointment to teaching positions in Indian universities and colleges.
 The exam is offered in around 85 subjects and is conducted twice annually.
 Each test consists of two papers composed of multiple-choice questions (MCQs).
-We selected language specific question papers for each of the languages in \benchmark.
-Further, we developed the dataset by downloading official question papers and answer keys from the official examination website.
+We developed the dataset by downloading question papers and answer keys from the official examination website for the period between 2012-2018.

 Each language comprises multiple PDF question papers, many machine-readable and a subset with non-selectable text.
 Document layouts vary, with some single-column and most two-column.
 To ensure uniform accessibility, all PDFs were processed with a proprietary OCR system, and the extracted text was used for downstream curation and annotation.
 To the best of our knowledge, this corpus has not appeared in prior LLM benchmarking studies and constitutes a newly curated, human-authored dataset explicitly designed for graduate-level evaluation in Indic contexts.
 We describe annotation setup and team structure in Section \ref{sec:team} in Appendix.